Decolonial Little Library

 Indigenous stories For Good.

-The Decolonial Little Library is an Indigenous take on the Free Little Library concept, grounded in Indigenous teachings of reciprocity, shared stewardship, and collective responsibility.
+Grounded in Indigenous teachings of reciprocity, shared stewardship, and collective responsibility.

 • Guided by the Dish With One Spoon: Our project follows the Dish With One Spoon wampum, which teaches that we all share responsibility for the land, water, and each other.
 The Decolonial Little Library reflects this teaching and is a shared resource held in trust by the community.